Contents

 • Repair costs

-In the event of a divorce or it goes to court, it can be decided that the debt is split differently in a way to make it fair.
+In the event of a divorce or if it goes to court, the debt may be split differently to make it fair.

 Alberta

 Alberta works similarly to BC in that all family assets are divided equally in a marriage separation.
-When going through this process it is a good idea to get a separation agreement in order to protect yourself during this process.
+When going through this process, it is a good idea to obtain a separation agreement to protect yourself.

 Saskatchewan

-In Saskatchewan, if the debt is considered to be family debt then it is to be split 50/50.
-If it is not family debt then it is up to the person’s who’s name it is in to pay it.
-If you own a home, the home is to be sold and pay for the family debt while splitting the remaining profits or one party is to buy the other out after the family debts have been paid.
+In Saskatchewan, if the debt is considered family debt, it is split 50/50.
+If it is not family debt, then it is up to the person whose name is on it to pay it.
+If you own a home, it is to be sold to pay off the family debt, with the remaining profits, split, or one party is to buy the other out after the family debts have been paid.

 Manitoba

 In Manitoba, it is the same, a 50/50 split.
-That is unless it is deemed unequal such as one person makes more money than the other.
-If this is the case then a different agreement will be made.
-The cost of a separating agreement in Manitoba is anywhere between $500 and $2000.
+That is, unless it is deemed unequal, such as one person makes more money than the other.
+If this is the case, then a different agreement will be made.
+The cost of a separation agreement in Manitoba ranges from $500 to $ 2,000.

 Ontario

 In Ontario, there is something called net family property.
 How this works is you add up all of your individual and family debts.
-This is then divided and decided who will pay for what.
-That being said this is different from contract law where if your name is on the debt then you must pay it.
+This is then divided, and it is decided who will pay for what.
+That being said, this is different from contract law, where if your name is on the debt,t then you must pay it.

 Quebec

-In Quebec, if you are married you have to legally file for separation.
+In Quebec, if you are married, do you have to legally file for separation?
 This isn’t the case if you are common law.
-In a marriage, once the separation has started a separation agreement will be made.
+In a marriage, once the separation has started, a separation agreement will be made.
 This will add up all of the family debt and divide it.
 Any remaining debt is to be paid by the individual whose name it is in.

-If you are common law then anything that is separate stays separate, and anything that is had together is to be either canceled, transferred or paid off.
+If you are common-law, then anything that is separate stays separate, and anything that is held together is to be either cancelled, transferred, or paid off.

 Nova Scotia

 Nova Scotia is very similar to Quebec.
-It is recommended to speak to a lawyer once a separation has happened to figure out who will be covering what.
+It is recommended to speak to a lawyer once a separation has occurred to determine who will cover what.

 New Brunswick